svishwari/svishwari/hux/frontend/README.md

 # Hux UI

 ## Setup
 ```sh
 yarn install
 ```

+Pre-commit hooks will also be installed.
-Pre-commit hooks should have been installed, but if not or you need to re-install them, then run:
+If not or you need to re-install them, then run:

 ```sh
 yarn prepare
 ```

+This will set you up with git pre-commit hooks and pre-push hooks that will run your code changes against lint, style and tests before opening a pull request.

 ### Compiles and hot-reloads for development
 ```sh
 yarn serve
 ```

 ### Compiles and minifies for production
 ```sh
 yarn build
 ```

 ### Run your unit tests
 ```sh
 yarn test:unit
 ```

 #### Snapshots
 If you have updated a reusable component's template, be sure to update the snaphots for them and commit them with your changes using: